One-particle and two-particle visibilities in bipartite entangled Gaussian states: General quantum complementarity relation for asymmetric setups

 \section{General quantum complementarity relation for asymmetric setups}

-For the asymmetric case $h_{1}\neq h_{2}$, the quantity $W$ no longer provides a measure of two-particle visibility for two reasons: (1) for the maximally entangled Gaussian states the Radon transforms that exhibit perfect interference fringes are no longer located at an angle of $\frac{\pi}{4}$ to one of the $k_{1},k_{2}$ axes, and (2) the two relevant Radon transforms are no longer perpendicular to each other (Fig.~\ref{fig:2}).
-Taking into account the extra rotation introduced by $h_{1}\neq h_{2}$, we can now consider two Radon transforms at angles $\pm\varphi=\pm\arctan\left(\frac{h_{2}}{h_{1}}\right)$ with their associated visibilities $\mathcal{V}\left(s_{\pm}\right)\equiv\mathcal{V}\left(k_{s_{\pm},\pm\varphi}\right)$.
-Thus, the general two-particle visibility is evaluated from the following generalized two-particle observables
+For the asymmetric case $h_{1}\neq h_{2}$, the quantity $W$ no longer provides a measure of two-particle visibility for two reasons: (1) for the maximally entangled Gaussian states the rotated marginal distributions that exhibit perfect interference fringes are no longer located at an angle of $\frac{\pi}{4}$ to one of the $k_{1},k_{2}$ axes, and (2) the two relevant rotated marginal distributions are no longer perpendicular to each other (Fig.~\ref{fig:2}).
+Taking into account the extra rotation introduced by $h_{1}\neq h_{2}$, we can now consider two rotated marginal distributions at angles